Research Thrust 1: Electro-thermal analysis of ultra wide bandgap power electronic devices based on AlGaN, Ga2O3, and

 Research Thrust 5: Elctro-thermo-mechanical reliability of AlScN and PZT piezoMEMS.

-Why is our research so important? – For commercial and military power conversion and radio frequency (RF) applications, device engineers leading the research field are employing new base materials to construct higher performance transistors and diodes that are smaller in size and more efficient than conventional silicon (Si) based devices.
+Why is our research important? – For commercial and military power conversion and radio frequency (RF) applications, device engineers leading the research field are employing new base materials to construct higher performance transistors and diodes that are smaller in size and more efficient than conventional silicon (Si) based devices.
 Intense research efforts during the past decade led to successful development of wide bandgap semiconductor devices based on SiC and GaN.
-We are focusing on “generation-after-next ultra-wide bandgap devices based on AlGaN, β-Ga2O3, and diamond that can further push device performance limits beyond those for current state-of-the-art systems.
+We are focusing on “generation-after-next” ultra-wide bandgap devices based on AlGaN, β-Ga2O3, and diamond that can further push device performance limits beyond those for current state-of-the-art systems.

-OK.
-Then what’s the problem with these cool device technologies?
-Why do electrical engineers need our (your) help?
-Smaller size and higher power means…Yes, higher heat flux!
-But how high is the heat flux for individual wide bandgap or ultra-wide bandgap devices?
+However, there is a challenge for successful transition to these new device technologies.
+Smaller size and higher power means substantially higher power density for individual devices.
+Then how high is the heat flux for individual wide bandgap or ultra-wide bandgap devices?

 Larger than that on the Sun’s surface!

 Therefore, we inevitably face a serious thermal issue.
-Recall that the motivation to advance wide bandgap (GaN, SiC) devices to ultra-wide bandgap parts was to further reduce the size and increase the power handling capability.
+Recall that the motivation to develop wide bandgap and/or ultra-wide bandgap parts is to further reduce the system size and to increase the power handling capability.
 So things will get hot…really hot which is not a good idea.
-The following figure shows the significance and reality of the thermal issues related with these ultra-high performance electronic devices.
+The following figure shows the significance and reality of thermal issues related with these ultra-high performance electronic devices.

-Here is a brief description of TCL’s optical thermography techniques:
+Here is a brief description of our optical thermography techniques: